History of fantasy: Post-Tolkien

 By the early 1980s the fantasy market was much larger than that of almost all science fiction authors.
 The long-running series of light fantasies by Piers Anthony (Xanth) and Terry Pratchett (Discworld) regularly hit the bestseller lists from the 1980s onward.
 Notable books of the 1990s include Robert Jordan's popular series The Wheel of Time, Tad Williams' Memory, Sorrow and Thorn series and George R. R. Martin's A Song of Ice and Fire (the basis of the American fantasy drama television series Game of Thrones).
 A Song of Ice and Fire is considered a path-breaking work which paved the way for a new kind of fantasy referred to as grimdark, which was less idealistic and more violent in nature.
 With J.K.
 Rowling's Harry Potter novels, which have become the best selling book series of all time, fantasy is becoming increasingly intertwined with mainstream fiction; a process aided by the international popularity of other works such as Christopher Paolini's Inheritance Cycle, Ranger's Apprentice by John Flanagan, Brandon Sanderson's Stormlight Archive, and Philip Pullman's His Dark Materials.
 The success of major film adaptations such as The Lord of the Rings, Harry Potter, and The Chronicles of Narnia film series has helped further this trend.

 Since the 1990s, the genre has been marked by the rise of female-centric urban fantasy, very different from Tolkien's works, as shown by the popularity of Laurell K. Hamilton's Anita Blake novels and Charlaine Harris' The Southern Vampire Mysteries books.

 Historiography

 Leading works on the history of the genre include Literary Swordsmen and Sorcerers, 1976, and The Encyclopedia of Fantasy, 1997.
-Manuscript Found in a Dragon's Cave is a metafictional a guide to fantasy literature, written in the form of an encyclopedia by Polish fantasy writer Andrzej Sapkowski.
+Manuscript Found in a Dragon's Cave is a metafictional guide to fantasy literature, written in the form of an encyclopedia by Polish fantasy writer Andrzej Sapkowski.